jrpool/eslint/docs/rules/object-property-newline.md

 # enforce placing object properties on separate lines (object-property-newline)

 This rule permits you to restrict the locations of property specifications in object literals.
-You may prohibit any part of any property specification from appearing on the same line as any part of any other property specification.
-You may make this prohibition absolute, or, by invoking an object option, you may allow an exception, permitting an object literal to have all parts of all of its property specifications on a single line.
-Other object options let you make the rule looser or stricter with respect to certain notations.
+You may require or prohibit the appearance of property specifications on different lines from each other.
+You may also make some exceptions to such a restriction.

 ## Rule Details